Joseph Dalton Hooker, 1866

-First described by Joseph Dalton Hooker in 1866 and later in 1866 by William Henry
+First described by Joseph Dalton Hooker in 1866 and later in 1866, given

 Harvey.
 Belonging to the Asclepiadaceae*

-family, and found both in southern Africa and India.
-It prefers a well-drained soil with some water and lots of sun.
+family, and found in South Africa and Zimbabwe.
+It preferring a well-drained soil with some water and lots of sun.
 The caudex will

 get 20 cm in diameter, and the branches 30 centimetres long.
-Can only be
+It can only be

 reproduced by seeds.
 I bought mine in Llandilo, Australia, 2002.